fkleon/lsetwatch-csv/README.md

 Values are escaped within the application itself.
 The value encoding used by Lsetwatch is implemented with custom [stateless Codecs](https://docs.python.org/3/library/codecs.html#codec-base-classes):

 * The Bell character `\a` is used for escaping reserved CSV characters.
 This is implemented in `BellEscapedAsciiStringCodec`.
 * Lists are represented as pipe-separated values within a field.
-This is implemented in `BellEscapedAsciiStringCodec`.
+This is implemented in `PipeSeparatedListCodec`.
 Note that as of Lsetwatch 1.17 values within lists don't seem to be escaped correctly, and can cause invalid outputs (e.g. using the pipe character `|` within values in lists).

 ### Locales, date and number format